To successfully play digital music though my HiFi several software components play a part.

-Various options are available to control MusicBox. in practice I only use the web interface.
-I have configured a second raspberry Pi with a touch screen as a kiosk to run this interface.
-In practice however I just run the web interface direct on my windows laptop.
+Various options are available to control the streamer.
+I just run the web interface direct on my windows laptop, phone or tablet.
 The HiFi is in an office and the laptop is nearly always to hand and switched on.
-A shortcut quickly launches the web application.
+A shortcut quickly launches the web interface.

 Before any music can be played it needs to find it’s way onto the NAS drive.
 Most of my music originally comes from my extensive CD collection, with some digital downloads.
 Each track needs to be ripped to mp3 format, have additional information added and be saved into an appropriate folder structures on the NAS.

 This is the act of converting your CD’s into digital file formats.
 Various software can do this and many recommend EAC (exact Audio Copy) for best fidelity.